nkratzke/containerdart/README.md

 ### Remarks regarding docker (on non linux systems)

 If docker is used on a non linux system like Mac OS X it is likely that docker uses [VirtualBox][virtualbox] under the hood.
 In theses cases you must configure port forwarding in virtual box.
-So if you are exposing port 3000 in your docker container mapping it to port 8080 for the outside world you must forward port 8080 to 8080 to the docker-vm in virtualbox.
+So if you are exposing port 8080 in your docker container mapping it to port 8888 for the outside world you must forward host port 8888 to docker-vm port 8888 in virtualbox.
 How to do this is explained [here][virtualbox-portforward].

 [docker]: https://www.docker.io/
 [dart]: https://www.dartlang.org/